Barclays CEO Jes Staley Penalized Over Whistleblower Probe

 — Morningstar UK (@uk_morningstar) April 10, 2017

 McFarlane said Staley’s attempt to identify the author of the letters came to the attention of the board in early 2017, when another employee questioned whether the action violated the company’s whistleblowing policy.
-In response, Barclays consulted with independent law firm external law firm, Simmons & Simmons LLP, which notified regulatory agencies in the United States and United Kingdom.
+In response, Barclays consulted with independent law firm external law firm, Simmons & Simmons LLP, which notified regulatory agencies in the United States and the United Kingdom.

-The board agreed that Staley’s action was a mistake, and that he was attempting to protect a colleague by identifying the author of the letter.
+The board agreed Staley’s action was a mistake and that he was attempting to protect a colleague by identifying the author of the letter.

-The anonymous letter in question was sent to the Barclays board in June 2016.
+The anonymous letter in question was sent to the Barclays board in June of 2016.
 A second letter was sent to a bank executive.
-They contained personal information about an senior employee, which raised questions about possible issues at the staffer’s previous employer and the manner in which the employer was recruited by Barclays a year earlier.
+They contained personal information about a senior employee, which raised questions about possible issues at the staffer’s previous employer and the manner in which the employer was recruited by Barclays a year earlier.

 Staley, 60, then requested that the Barclays Group Information Security (GIS) department attempt to track down the author, claiming the information in the letters constituted a personal attack on the employee.
 Staley also attempted to find the writer by way of a United States law enforcement agency, which also violates the Barclays policy to grant whistleblowers anonymity.